pondersource/prejournal/README.md

   assets:accounts receivable:ACME Corp
 ```

 Depending on which component (ACME Corp or Joe) you generate the journal for, the journal looks different.
 The same would happen if you generate the books for different departments, sub-departments and projects of an organisation.
-Or if you merge two bookkeeping systems of a company and its suppplier, for instance if this supplier was acquired.
+Or if you merge two bookkeeping systems of a company and its supplier, for instance if this supplier was acquired.

 That's why GAAP journals can not really be considered as a database model, they are already better understood as query results, and the underlying data model should be something that sits inbetween the source documents and the journal: "prejournal". :)